 - Working within a single mode in the middle-mile logistics delivery and pickup, leaving money on the table that might exist with intermodal or multimodal transportation.

-- Fluctuations within the middle mile and demand for capacity that accompanies disruption, whether expected like peak season or unplanned like the surge of e-commerce since early 2020.
+- Fluctuations within the middle mile and demand for capacity that accompanies disruption, whether expected (peak season) or unplanned (e-commerce surge since early 2020).

 How to Optimize Middle Mile Logistics to Reduce Costs

-- Capture and analyze data to understand middle-mile logistics costs and opportunities for improvement with a centralized supply chain control tower, including leveraging such data insights to increase bargaining power during annual and short-term RFPs too.
+- Capture and analyze data to understand middle-mile logistics costs and opportunities for improvement with a centralized supply chain control tower.
+Leverage data insights to increase bargaining power during annual and short-term RFPs.

-- Consider the impact of wait times and changes at the distribution centers or warehouses that may affect middle mile turn times, rerouting other shipments, such as couriers in the last mile, to account for delays or changes within the middle mile as well.
+- Consider the impact of wait times and changes at the distribution centers or warehouses that may affect middle mile turn times.
+Reroute other shipments, such as couriers in the last mile, to account for delays or changes within the middle mile.